pranay001/ztm-python-cheat-sheet/README.md

 say_hello('pranay') # throws error as this fuction is called before its defined in the code.

 def say_hello(name)
+    '''
+    This function prints hello with your name
+    '''
     print(f'hello {name}')

 say_hello('pranay') # prints - hello pranay